Handpicked selection of the best places to visit in fall in Europe and the best Europe city breaks in the autumn

 The city is a hive of activity, with the locals in the thick of the working year and museum, galleries and restaurants are open and buzzing with events, with many attractions offering longer visiting hours.

-As the Autumn leaves fall, do you fancy swimming in the crystal clear warm water of Dubrovnik, gazing up at the imposing citadel made famous by Game of Thrones?
+As the Autumn leaves fall, do you fancy swimming in the crystal clear warm waters, gazing up at the imposing citadel made famous by Game of Thrones?

-With a break from the summer heat, there’s plenty to offer families including magnificent city wall tours, escape rooms and even a new Star Wars walk.
+With a break from the summer heat, there’s plenty to offer visitors of all ages, including magnificent city wall tours, escape rooms and even a new Star Wars walk.

 The perfect place to spend a lazy day or grab a family adventure should you choose to brave the island’s Dead Sea.
 A salt-filled lake that allows you to float in peace or explore at your leisure.’

 With its perennial blue skies and warm Mediterranean air, Valencia is worth exploring year-round.

 Autumn, however, might be an ideal time for a first visit.
 Unlike most of Europe and North America, Valencia enjoys dry, sunny weather year-round, yet tourism slows down by early September.

 Now you can visit Europe’s biggest aquarium, best zoo and most beautiful market — all in one city, and all without fighting the crowds.
 Still want the beach?
 You can swim here in November.

 The city of Valencia is extremely flat, walkable, and stroller-friendly, but taxis and public transportation are also safe, convenient and easy to navigate.
 As for food, the city’s exceptional restaurant scene and al fresco dining options are made even better with a glass of local wine or cava.

 The worst of the summer heat are faded, and you can expect a very pleasant 22°C during the day.
 More of all, there is something special about the Italian light in fall: lower, softer, bringing a kind of magical golden glow!

 You can stroll around Naples’ lively historic centre with the kids, enjoying its picturesque charm: the clean laundry drying up by windows, the beautiful crumbling palace’s inner courtyards, the garlands of dried tomatoes hanging up…

 Hiking on Mount Vesuvius volcano (the famous one whose eruption destroyed Pompeii) will be effortless in fall.

-Maria, from One Tiny Leap, writes:
+Recommended by Maria, from One Tiny Leap

 An Autumn city break in Lisbon can be magical.

-This is arguably the best season to visit Portugal’s capital – you can enjoy the delicious aroma of chestnuts roasting all over the city; tree-lined streets vibrant in hues of browns and orange, and best of all spend your days sightseeing with no need to wrap up.
+This is arguably the best season to visit Portugal’s capital – you can enjoy the delicious aroma of chestnuts roasting all over the city.
+Tree-lined streets vibrant in hues of browns and orange, and best of all spend your days sightseeing with no need to wrap up.

 Lisbon sees wonderfully warm temperatures in Autumn, perfect for exploring the city’s colourful hills, sipping a few drinks by the river, or even fitting in a beach or mountain day trip.

-Shobha from Just go places writes:
+Recommended by Shobha from Just go places writes:

-‘My favourite city to visit in the Autumn in Europe is Paris.
+My favourite city to visit in the Autumn in Europe is Paris.
 Audrey Hepburn may have said that Paris is always a good idea but I think you will agree that some seasons in Paris are a better idea.